- reduced churn (going to a competitor) – 85% of this churn is preventable with better customer service

 Optimize the customer experience

-A service audit is the perfect tool for identifying failures and creating a better customer experience.
+A service audit is a perfect tool for identifying failures and creating a better customer experience.

 Here are examples of elements you’d include in the service audit of the Rail Europe journey displayed above: